Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Duality and its Applications

 \section{Duality and its Applications}

-In this section we build one more operation for our rod set algebra.
-When we know how to expand $R$ to $S$, duality tells us how to expand $S$ to $R$.
-Duality is especially useful for exploring relationships between combinatorial identities and compositions, and we finish by deriving some Fibonacci and Padovan examples.
+When $R$ expands to $S$ via $Q$, the \emph{dual} of $Q$ is the rod set that expands $S$ to $R$.
+Duality is especially useful for exploring relationships between combinatorial identities and compositions.
+We end this section with Fibonacci and Padovan examples.

 \begin{definition} The \emph{dual} of rod set $Q$ is

 \end{definition}

 \begin{theorem} If